RateCity.com.au

 - 6 min read

-As these situations and the name suggests, temporary car insurance or short-term car insurance is a stop-gap measure.
+As the name suggests, temporary car insurance or short-term car insurance is a stop-gap measure.
 Most Australian insurance providers do not necessarily offer temporary car insurance policies, which means you’ll have to research the options you do have to fit your preferred situation.

 Short-term car insurance for rental vehicles